linked in pixel

 At Ochsner Health, we know everyone's goals are different.
 It’s important to discuss your goals with your healthcare provider.

 Hypoglycemia, also known as low blood sugar, is a dangerous condition that happens when the body does not produce enough glucose to perform normal functions.
-You may experience hypoglycemia by taking too much medication, skipping meals, eating less or excersing more than usual.
+You may experience hypoglycemia by taking too much medication, skipping meals, eating less or exercising more than usual.
 Hyperglycemia, also known as high blood sugar, is a characteristic of diabetes.
-This occrs when the body lacks insulin or does not distribute insulin properly.
+This occurs when the body lacks insulin or does not distribute insulin properly.

 When your blood sugar is low, it drops below 70 milligrams per deciliter.
 If this happens, you may experience the following: